Diversity and inclusion are an important element of success.

 Their past experiences have shaped them into the person they are, and this impact how they interact with Falcon, other employees, and our business’s customers.

-Diversity in the workplace benefits from a diverse employee workforce when each employee or staff member offer ideas based on their experiences and background.
+Diversity in the workplace benefits from a diverse employee workforce when each employee offer ideas based on their experiences and background.
 Our employees and management team learn from the experiences of others as everyone is interacting with each other during the day.

 A staff that comes from many backgrounds and beliefs can enhance Falcon’s ability to compete within our community, and increase business for our employees.